Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

-If you ensure your test case meets all the criteria we outlined above (low cost, easy to implement, easy to re-run if necessary, and controlled for external variables) and is based on user insights gained from research tools like heatmaps, you’ll ensure that you present a results-oriented and detailed case for CRO budgeting.
+IIf you ensure your test case meets all the criteria we outlined above (low cost, easy to implement, easy to re-run if necessary, and controlled for external variables) and is based on user insights gained from research tools like heatmaps, you’ll ensure that you present a results-oriented and detailed case for conversion rate optimization pricing and budgeting.
 If this sounds tricky, you can always get in touch with our experts at VWO for a detailed audit of your website.

 Common problems that might sink your budget (and how to avoid them)

 With any project, things can go wrong.
 If you’re the person in charge of the project, the blame will land on your feet.
-The best way to avoid this is to be aware of the areas that could cause your CRO project to go over budget or identify tests that might fail and mitigate those risks.
+The best way to avoid this is to be aware of the areas that could cause your conversion rate optimization price to go over budget or identify tests that might fail and mitigate those risks.

 Some of the most common budget-sinking problems you should be aware of are:

 - Delays.
-Preventable delays are the biggest cause of project overspend.
+Preventable delays are the biggest cause of project overspending.

 - Testing ideas that are based on gut rather than user data; which is likely to lead to failed experiments.